 Encounter your spirit animal: It is so often through challenging times that we learn new things about ourselves.
 As you meet a range of different animals while exploring the bush by game drive, helicopter or on foot, you might come across one that you now feel a particularly deep connection with.

 Detox from the digital: If you have been engrossed in your phone or computer following news updates and passing the hours on social media, it might be time to replace the screen with uncompromising views of nature’s beauty.

 Indulge your senses: Every meal on safari is an experience that asks all your senses to be present.
 Your eyes will feast on the vibrant colours and presentation, your nose will love the deliciously fresh smells, your taste buds will be tantalized by the variety of textures, your ears tuned in to the sounds of the bush around you, and some meals will be best enjoyed with your hands.

 At Garonga, we are fortunate to have the crisp air and wide, open spaces of the Greater Makalali Private Nature Reserve to keep our spirits up.
 We know that many of you have been housebound for several days now and might be feeling restless, longing for an outdoor adventure.
 So, we have put together a list of funny and heart-warming Safari Camp Stories to bring the South African safari experience to you:

 For those that have an existing booking with us, we encourage you to postpone rather than cancel your safari.
-Have a look at our coronavirus policy booking terms and conditions, which will be revised as and when necessary.

 Finally, from all of us at Garonga Safari Camp and Little Garonga, we wish you and your loved ones good health over this time.